aws-deepracer/aws-deepracer-follow-the-leader-sample-project/deepracer_follow_me_ws/ctrl_pkg/README.md

 The DeepRacer Control ROS package creates the *ctrl_node* which is part of the Follow Me sample project and will be launched from the follow_me_launcher.
 This package was extended and modified from the DeepRacer Control ROS package developed for the core application.
 For more information about the Follow Me sample project, see [Follow Me sample project](https://github.com/aws-racer/aws-deepracer-follow-me-sample-project).

-This is a main node with services exposed to be used by webserver backend API calls.
+This is the main node with services exposed to be used by webserver backend API calls.
 This node in the AWS DeepRacer application manages the different mode of the device [manual, autonomous, calibration].
 It allows us to maintain the device in a single mode at any point of time so that the overlapping functionalities (like servo messages, etc) are not conflicting each other.
 In this package, an additional mode **followme** has been added to support the Follow Me sample project.

 ## License